 Technological Entrepreneurship (M.A.S.)

-The program draws on Illinois Tech’s Stuart School of Business, Chicago-Kent College of Law, and Institute of Design, as well as Chicago’s vibrant entrepreneurial community, to offer a comprehensive set of courses and hands-on experiences in which students explore the ways to apply innovative, entrepreneurial, and design-thinking approaches in their work.
+Drawing on Illinois Tech’s Stuart School of Business, Institute of Design, and Chicago-Kent College of Law, the program provides students—particularly those with technical backgrounds—with a comprehensive curriculum to explore innovative, entrepreneurial, and design-thinking approaches in their work.

 The Master of Technological Entrepreneurship is ideal for students with backgrounds in science, technology, engineering, or mathematics who are looking to gain the necessary business, design, innovation, and legal skills to launch startups and take on leadership positions in small and mid-sized businesses where technology plays a key role.